CouchCMS/Documentation/src/contents/miscellaneous/smart_embed.md

 Create the chunk that shows the content for about.php, name it 'about-default.html' and place it within snippets/content folder.<br/>
 Access about.php again and we'll see that the new snippet is displayed for the content area while all the other snippets remain the same as used for index.php.

-<p class="notice">The important thing to note is that **we have not modified** the about.php template at all.
-We can modify its output by simply placing the appropriately named snippets in the proper folders.</p>
+The important thing to note is that **we have not modified** the about.php template at all.
+We can modify its output by simply placing the appropriately named snippets in the proper folders. {.notice}

 You'll appreciate this flexibility when dealing with cloned templates.
 Let us assume that index.php is now made clonable.<br/>
 The two views that we wish to handle are the 'list' view and the 'page' view.<br/>